MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 - **Threat detection:** Are there suspicious activities threatening your cloud environment?

-    Receive real-time notifications for any policy violation or activity threshold via text message or email.
+    Receive real-time notifications for any policy violation or activity threshold via email.
 By applying machine learning algorithms, Defender for Cloud Apps enables you to detect behavior that could indicate that a user is misusing data.

 ## How to control risk